featurist/hyperdom/readme.md

 With `my-plastiq-component` depending on another `plastiq`.
 Better to have `my-plastiq-component` have a `peerDependency` on plastiq, allowing it to use the `plastiq` under `my-app`.

+## Refresh Outside Render Cycle

+> Please assign plastiq.html.refresh during a render cycle if you want to use it in event handlers

+This can occur if you use `plastiq.html.refresh`, or `h.refresh` outside of a render cycle, for example, in an event handler or after a `setTimeout`.
+This is easily fixed, take a look at [Refresh Function](#refresh-function).

 # API

 ## Rendering the Virtual DOM